Who is Eligible for Home Health Care Under Medicare?

 • Shopping assistance

-These non-medical services are generally funded through out-of-pocket payments or community resource programs.
+These non-medical services are typically funded through out-of-pocket payments or community resource programs.
 Patients eligible for Medicaid or Veterans Affairs (VA) benefits may receive additional support.
 To find out more, contact your insurance plan or a home health care agency that connects patients with these external resources.

 Costs for Medicare Home Health Care